 Helsinki 11.5.2022

-Finlands President Niinistö and Britains Prime minister today signed a treaty on
+Finlands President Niinistö and Britains Prime minister

 United Kingdom – Finland statement